 To improve its product quality, process efficiency, and business profits, enterprise usually invest large amount of capital and manpower in order to achieve technology breakthrough.
-In 2019, there were 273 enterprises establishing R&D centers in Taiwan, and 44 of them were located in Taipei, a 16% of the national total.
-For the top 20 enterprises which spent the most R&D budget nationwide in 2017, the overall R&D budget was USD 11 billion.
-9 of these 20 companies established their headquarters in Taipei, and the R&D budget of these companies was USD 3 billion.
-For the entrepreneurship activities, there are 255 venture capital firms located in Taiwan.
+In 2021, there were 275 enterprises establishing R&D centers in Taiwan, and 47 of them were located in Taipei, a 17% of the national total.
+For the top 20 enterprises which spent the most R&D budget nationwide in 2018, the overall R&D budget was USD 14.2 billion.
+5 of these 20 companies established their headquarters in Taipei, and the R&D budget of these companies was USD 1.9 billion.
+For the entrepreneurship activities, there are 278 venture capital firms located in Taiwan, 216 venture capital firms registered in Taipei City.

-EconomyOffice Space
+Office Space

-The demand for commercial offices in Taipei City mainly focusses on financial, electronic, and medical industries and the lease demands are centered on the space released from the moving of the original tenants in the Dunbei and Dunnan commercial areas.
-Moreover, 39,000 pings of Class A commercial offices were released in 2019 and the rent is less than one half of that in Tokyo and Hong Kong.
+The demand for commercial offices in Taipei City mainly focusses on financial, electronic, and medical industries.
+Although affected by COVID-19 pandemic in 2020, many companies are downsizing, but the vacancy rate of Taipei Grade A office is still low and the average of office rents continue to rise.
+Moreover, more than 29,000 pings of Class A commercial offices were released in 2021 and the rent is less than one half of that in Tokyo and Hong Kong.

-While the rent and demand of the overall commercial offices in the city have grown steadily in recent years, with an average rental amount of US\$294 per Square meter, the rent in the Dunbei and Dunnan commercial areas are lower than the average.
+While the rent and demand of the overall commercial offices in the city have grown steadily in recent years, with an average rental amount of NTD\$2,937 per ping.

-The infrastructure in Taipei City is also complete and the water supply is stable with an average unit price of USD\$0.38 per degree and the business electricity is USD\$0.08 per degree on average, which is lower than that in Japan and Korea.
+The infrastructure in Taipei City is also complete and the water supply is stable with an average unit price of USD\$0.39 per degree and the business electricity is USD\$0.09 per degree on average, which is lower than that in Japan and Korea.
 Both the operational costs and environment are competitive.